bnoguchi/hooks-js/README.md

     var doc = new Document()
     doc.set('hey', 'there');

-## Asynchronous `pre` middleware
+## Parallel `pre` middleware

+All middleware up to this point has been "serial" middleware -- i.e., middleware whose logic is executed as a serial chain.

-Some scenarios call for asynchronous middleware.
+Some scenarios call for parallel middleware -- i.e., middleware that can wait for several asynchronous services at once to respond.

-For instance, you may only want to save a Document only after you have checked that the Document is valid according to a remote service.
+For instance, you may only want to save a Document only after you have checked that the Document is valid according to two different remote services.

 We accomplish asynchronous middleware by adding a second kind of flow control callback (the only flow control callback so far has been `next`), called `done`.

 - `next` passes control to the next middleware in the chain
-- `done` keeps track of how many asynchronous middleware have invoked `done` and passes control to the target method when ALL asynchronous middleware have invoked `done`.
+- `done` keeps track of how many parallel middleware have invoked `done` and passes control to the target method when ALL parallel middleware have invoked `done`.
 If you pass an `Error` to `done`, then the error is handled, and the main method that is wrapped by pres and posts will not get invoked.

-We declare pre middleware that is asynchronous by passing a 3rd boolean argument to our `pre` definition method.
+We declare pre middleware that is parallel by passing a 3rd boolean argument to our `pre` definition method.

-We illustrate via the asynchronous validation example mentioned above:
+We illustrate via the parallel validation example mentioned above:

     Document.hook('save', function targetFn (callback) {
       // Save logic goes here